 The Truth About Environmentally Harmful Chemicals in Cosmetics

-Make-up, concealer, mascara, eye shadow, blush… These are just some of the many things women apply to their faces each day.
-But how much time do you spend checking what ingredients each of them contains when the average person uses up to 15 cosmetic products each day ?
+Make-up, concealer, mascara, eye shadow, blush… These are just some of the many products women apply to their faces each day.
+But how much time do you spend checking what ingredients each of them contains when the average person uses up to 12 cosmetic products each day ?

 Spray deodorants used to emit chlorofluorocarbons (CFCs) which are ozone-depleting chemicals.
 These were removed from the market by the industry in the 1970’s and then restricted by the US Environmental Protection Agency and globally by the Montreal Protocol .
 But even CFC-free deodorants and spray cans emit volatile organic compounds (VOCs) which contribute to ground-level ozone levels.

 Ground-level ozone pollution is associated with increased risk of lung cancer and heart disease, but it can also lead to reduced agricultural and commercial forest yields, impede the growth of tree seedlings, make plants more susceptible to different diseases, pests, and other environmental stresses such as harsh weather.
-VOCs are not only found in sprays but also in nail polish, perfumes and mouthwashes.

 For example, silicone chemicals which are commonly found in cosmetics as well as detergents and other household products, have been detected in increasing concentrations in different samples from lakes; they have also been found in fish .

-In addition, in many cases, chemicals such as fragrances cannot be effectively removed from our waters during waste water treatments and so they end up being released to the aquatic ecosystem.
+In addition, chemicals such as fragrances cannot be effectively removed from our waters during wastewater treatments and so they end up being released to the aquatic ecosystem.

 Other chemicals have toxic properties even though they may not be accumulated up the food chain.
 More specifically, some of these chemicals have endocrine disrupting properties which means that they can alter the genetic make-up of the organisms found in the ecosystems to which they are exposed.